AcklenAvenue/competencies/Ops/AWS/ElasticBeanstalk.md

  - Understand what is Elastic Beanstalk and how it's useful in Acklen Avenue
  - Understand the differences between restart, destroy and rebuild and learn how to do them
- - Learn how to find logs and provide this information to developers
+ - Learn how to find and download logs and provide this information to developers
+ - Learn how to find and read real time logs

 ## Evaluation